jaanli/exploring_american_community_survey_data/README.md

 # Processing a year's worth of American Community Survey individual-level and household data in 5 minutes

 Using the Census Bureau's American Community Survey (ACS) data with `dbt` (data build tool) for creating compressed parquet files for exploratory data analysis and downstream applications.
+I am doing this as a gift for my partner for our project exploring public space and capital together, and as an excuse to learn about cool new tools :)

 ## Examples